Name: Ruth Krolik

 Before moving to Cornwall I worked as a social worker and then worked for North Cornwall District Council.

-Since 1998 I have been a governor for a primary school in Devon and for the last 14 years Governor at Delabole primary School and Sir James Smiths in Camelford.
+Since 1998 I have been a governor for three schools, one in Devon, Delabole Primary School and Sir James Smiths in Camelford.

 Higher National Diploma in Applied Social Studies from University of the West of England Bristol.